Spend your fall, winter, or spring in Panama: Is Panama a good snowbird location?

 Panama is a warm tropical country in Central America.
 It is particularly famous for its 48 Miles (77 km) canal that connects the Pacific Ocean with the Atlantic Ocean.
 The Canal attracts millions of people each year that are eager to witness the engineering marvel.
 Its favorable tax laws and affordable lifestyle are great attractions for tourists.

-Asides its resourceful canal, Panama is also known for its beautiful landscapes, rich culture, and a plethora of tourist activities.
+Asides from its resourceful canal, Panama is also known for its beautiful landscapes, rich culture, and a plethora of tourist activities.
 The official language is Spanish, but English is widely spoken among the locals.